avengers-p7/Avengers_P7_Documents/VCS/Design/Bitbucket.md

 * There are some search-related issues when finding a particular file.
 First, you need to launch the repository and find it locally.
 It’s a bit long process.
 ***
 # Conclusion
-Bitbucket stands as a versatile version control system with robust collaboration features, integrated CI/CD capabilities, and flexible support for Git and Mercurial.
+Bitbucket stands as a versatile version control system with robust collaboration features, integrated CI/CD capabilities, and flexible support for Git.
 While its scalability and resource requirements may pose challenges for larger teams, its seamless Jira integration and access control mechanisms make it a compelling choice for many development workflows.
 Despite a potential learning curve and integration complexities, Bitbucket's comprehensive suite of tools contributes to efficient code management and collaboration, provided users carefully navigate its features and considerations.
 ***
 # References
 | Source | Description  |